-Selective conversion of carbon dioxide (CO2) to a reusable form of carbon via electrochemical reduction has attracted intensive interests for the storage of renewable energy.
-The achievement of efficient bulk monolithic electrocatalysts still remains a challenge.
-Herein, a facile oxidative etching of Au20Cu80 alloy has been developed to the synthesis of monolithic nanoporous core-shell structured AuCu3@Au electrode, which shows Faradaic efficiency (FE) of 97.27% with a partial current density of 5.3mA cm-2 at -0.6 V vs RHE for CO production.
-The FE value is about 1.45 times higher than that over Au nanocatalyst.
-Unlike single nanoporous Au, the AuCu3@Au maintains excellent performance at a broad potential window.
-Furthermore, a 23 cm long nanoporous AuCu3@Au bulk electrode with good ductility has been prepared, over which the active current reaches up to 37.2 mA with a current density of 10.78 mA cm-2 at -0.7 V vs. RHE, pushing the reduction of CO2 to industrialization.
-Unsaturated coordination environment with number of 8.2 over the shell gold and curved interface determines its high electrocatalytic performance.
-Density functional theory calculation suggests that the double-dentate adsorption structure in AuCu3@Au catalyst effectively improves the stability of the *COOH intermediate.
-The density of states indicates that the introduction of Cu cause the d-band-centre of the AuCu3@Au to move toward the Fermi level, directly bonding with *COOH.
+Selective conversion of carbon dioxide (CO2) to a reusable form of carbon via electrochemical reduction has attracted intensive interest for the storage of renewable energy.
+However, the achievement of efficient bulk monolithic electrocatalysts still remains a challenge.
+Herein, a facile oxidative etching of the Au20Cu80 alloy was developed for the synthesis of a monolithic nanoporous core–shell structured AuCu3@Au electrode, which showed a faradaic efficiency (FE) of 97.27% with a partial current density of 5.3 mA cm−2 at −0.6 V vs. RHE for the production of CO.
+The FE value is about 1.45 times higher than that over the Au nanocatalyst.
+Unlike single nanoporous Au, AuCu3@Au maintained an excellent performance in a broad potential window.
+Furthermore, a 23 cm long nanoporous AuCu3@Au bulk electrode with good ductility was prepared, over which the active current reached up to 37.2 mA with a current density of 10.78 mA cm−2 at −0.7 V vs. RHE, pushing the reduction of CO2 to industrialization.
+The unsaturated coordination environment with a coordination number of 8.2 over the shell gold and curved interface determined this high electrocatalytic performance.
+Density functional theory calculations suggested that the double-dentate adsorption structure in the AuCu3@Au catalyst effectively improves the stability of the *COOH intermediate.
+The density of states indicates that the introduction of Cu causes the d-band-centre of AuCu3@Au to move toward the Fermi level, directly bonding with *COOH.
 Therefore, the adsorption of *COOH on the surface of the AuCu3@Au catalyst is strengthened, facilitating the formation of CO.
-This work opens an avenue to achieve self-supported porous electrode for the various useful catalytic conversions.
+This work opens an avenue to achieve self-supported porous electrodes for various useful catalytic conversions.